sebastinas/cwcwidth/README.md

 ## License

-The code is licensed under the Expat license.
+The code is licensed under the MIT license.